EduardoRFS/thoughts/life.md

 Are masters even real?
 I feel like a master is just a human being which is on the edge of the knowledge, pushing it forwards.

 Can one became a master "alone" in the age of the internet?
 Can you truly know that you know the state of the art on something?

+## Achievements

+> What should a man try to achieve?

+### Money

+After having enough money for a living, why do I still try to get more and more?
+When is more enough?
+Is a billion us dollars enough?

+Probably not, and this truly concerns me, what if I keep running the hedonic treadmill forever?
+Will the feeling still be the same?
+Can I say that I'm happy on that?

+### Knowledge

+Should a man always try to pursue knowledge?
+Or is the ignorance the ultimate blessing?

+I trully don't know, but as a human in this age, I know that I will never be truly happy about my level of knowledge.

+### Social

+What if a man is alone?
+Or even worse, what if all man are also alone?

+Well, I'm not into having the absolute definition of alone, so I will choose a useful one.

+Can a man be happy alone?
+Family?
+Friends?
+A loved one?
+Is it reasonable to ignore it?

+Should one try to change this?